No Vietnamese Ever Called Me N****r

 The unflinching 1968 documentary No Vietnamese Ever Called Me N****r (1968, 86 min, David L. Weiss) follows 400,000 protesters as they march from Harlem to the United Nations building to decry the United States' continued involvement in the Vietnam War.
 An electrifying portrait of the righteous anger of black anti-war protesters and veterans, director David L. Weiss captures the ways in which black liberation and the anti-Vietnam movement were inextricably linked.
-Screening will be followed by a talkback with commentators and activists.
+Screening will be preceded by an introduction.

 Speakers to be announced; check back or join our email list for updates.

 Co-presented with Jessica Green at the Maysles Documentary Center as part of their non-fiction film series Made in Harlem: Class of ’68.

 This screening is also part of our Activism on Film series, which delves into stories of social activism in New York City inspired by the Museum's ongoing Activist New York exhibition.
 To view all the programs in the series, click here.

 $15 for Adults | $12 for Seniors, Students, and Educators (with ID) | $10 for Museum Members

 Includes Museum admission.
 Note: All galleries close at 6:00 pm.

 Members: To receive your discount, click on the "Buy Tickets" button above, then sign in to your account on the ticketing page.

 Groups of 10 or more get discounts; contact us at firstname.lastname@example.org or 917.492.3395.

 Accessibility: Assistive listening devices are available and our auditorium wheelchair lift can accommodate manual and motorized wheelchairs (max. capacity 500 lbs).
 Please contact the Museum at 917.492.3333 or email@example.com with any questions.